rkern/grin/README.txt

     allows one to use find_ to feed grin a list of filenames which might have embedded spaces quite easily.
   * Grep through gzipped text files.
+  * Be useful as a library to build custom tools quickly.

 I have also exposed the directory recursion logic as the command-line tool "grind" in homage to find_.
 It will recurse through directories matching a glob